SMC-AAU-CPH/smc-cph.github.io/_posts/2021-05-01-pedropl-concert-audio-setup.md

 Streaming a telematic performance is a challenging process that demands the effort from several disciplines to make it work properly, and one of the fundamental elements is the audio setup.

-Here we'll quickly go through some of the audio management process behind the MCT-master students of 2020's end-of-semester concert <i>In Space We Make Music.</i>
+Here we'll quickly go through some of the audio management process behind the SMC-master students of 2020's end-of-semester concert <i>In Space We Make Music.</i>